-Building a website has never been easier than it is today.
+Building a website has never been easier than it is today with the best website builders.
 However, building a successful website is getting harder and harder in a highly crowded space, especially when considering the importance of website SEO (search engine optimization).

 While choosing the best web hosting services for your website will go a long way to helping you succeed, there are numerous other tools you should be make use of, and Google’s toolkit is a great place to start.